Al0den/car-neural-network/README.md

 # Car Neural Network
 An attempt at generating the optimal racing line for motorsports, more specifically Formula 1

+This is a [TIPE](https://www.scei-concours.fr/tipe.php) for the French "Concours d'ingenieur".
+Associated documents can be found in `tipe`.

+For reference, the final mark obtained after the presentation was 19.3/20

 ## Requirements
 This code was only meant to run on Apple Silicon machines, and might work on Intel based Macs, although it hasn't been tested.
 The shaders are pre-compiled in src/shaders, and were compiled locally.
 If you want to try and compile them on your side, see `make compile_shader`